-After purchasing our tickets we jumped onboard with other travelers and of course had the obligatory bamboo train photo.
-Soon enough the engine started roaring and the clicking of the metal wheels on the train tracks speed up and we were on our way.
+After purchasing our tickets we jumped on board with other travelers and of course, had the obligatory bamboo train photo.
+Soon enough the engine started roaring and the clicking of the metal wheels on the train tracks sped up and we were on our way.

 After a few photos and a cold drink, it was time to jump back on board for the second part of our journey back to the statin.
 If you didn’t know the bamboo train doesn’t do a loop, instead you go back the way you came.
 This means you can just simply sit back and relax as you watch the countryside go by.

 I know honestly, you don’t actually need to bring too much with you on the Battambang Bamboo Train.
 Here are a few things that I recommend to ensure you make the most out of your visit.

 Camera: Of course, you can’t forget the camera.
 Make sure to have a fast shutter speed so your photos don’t come out all blurry once you are moving!

 Sunblock & Hat: Don’t expect any shade on the bamboo train.
 This means for at least an hour to will be out in the blazing sun, so make sure to protect your skin.
 No one looks cute as a lobster.

 Sunglasses: It’ll definitely be worth bringing sunglasses along with you.
 I know 40 kilometers per hour doesn’t actually sound too fast, but you’ll find your eyes quickly watering without them.

 No doubt checking out the Battambang Bamboo Train is the most popular thing for travelers to do here, I mean it has gained quite a bit of popularity.
 Nevertheless, there are plenty of other things to do while you are exploring this quaint town.

 Central Market: Right in the center of the town you will find Central Market, also known as Phsar Nath Market.
 Here is much more of a local market than for tourists.
 Though it is an interesting walk-through to see the different goods for sale.